WebAssembly/js-types/proposals/js-types/Overview.md

   {kind: "global",   type: GlobalType}
 ```

 Given the pre-existing JS API, we can repurpose (and rename) the existing descriptor interfaces of the API as types, and add the missing one for functions and extern types.
-The only difference to the above is that limits are inlined into memory and table types.
+The only difference to the above is that limits are inlined into memory and table types (and have longer names).

 More concretely: